 "Understands there is an ongoing dispute between the EIS-FELA Trade Union and Edinburgh College and notes the number of unique courses offered by Edinburgh College which would be completely withdrawn if proposed cuts go ahead."

-- moved by Councillor Faccenda, seconded by Councillor Jenkinson
+- moved by Councillor Faccenda, seconded by Councillor Jenkinson significant negative financial impact on Scotland of these decisions by the UK Government through Barnett consequentials.

 To add a further 2 bullet points to the motion by Councillor Jones: